 Experienced actor and director, Matthew Lloyd Davies writes about his first couple of years as an Audiobook Narrator.
 (Hear Matthew being interviewed by Guy Michaels in the VOICEOVER PODCAST)

-Guy has asked that I write a piece about recording audiobooks and how it differs from other VO work.
+Guy has asked that I write a piece about audiobook narration and how it differs from other VO work.
 Well I suppose the fact that I have been taking part in the Voiceover Kickstart course over the last few weeks, despite being a full time audiobook narrator and producer, will tell you that it is very different.
 I have learned so much from Guy and his course and hope that it has given me the knowledge to further pursue Voiceover work.
 In the meantime I continue to record and produce Audiobooks.

 How I started